Justinjp126/flaskWorkshop/README.md

 SERIALIZABLE - Locks sets of objects (tables, pages, index ranges) No phantom data; Most accurate, but slowest (least concurrency); Same as 2PL

+### Lessons

+Overall, this project taught me the basics of Flask and mySQLAlchemy.
+I can now make a CRUD project using these technologies.
+If I had the chance to start this project again, I would ensure I designed my project with the requirements in mind first.
+I had to go back and change my ORM to prepared statements, which was an overall unnecessary time drain.
+I would also try to spend more time learning the basics of Flask first before starting, to avoid spending time on what ended up basic issues that I spent a lot of time debugging.